-2015 ICC B1 Residential Building Inspector Certification Course!
+Best ICC B1 Residential Building Inspector Certification Exam Course!

-Pass the B1 Residential Building Inspector certification exam!
+Pass the ICC B1 Residential Building Inspector certification exam!

-Refresh your code knowledge and successfully pass your B1 Certified Building Inspector Exam.
-Our comprehensive interactive Building Inspector exam preparation program is your best and most affordable path to ensure ICC certification!
+Refresh your IRC code knowledge, successfully pass your ICC B1 Certified Building Inspector Exam.
+Our comprehensive interactive Building Inspector exam preparation program is your best, most affordable path to guarantee ICC certification!

 Many home inspectors additionally use ICC B1 Residential Building Certification as a crucial part of their Home Inspector Certification portfolio.

 - ICC B1 Exam Content